 For the icing:

-- Test it and if it's too thick to drizzle add ½ teaspoon more of liquid, and eventually half more again until it's of the desired consistency.
+- Test it.
+If it's too thick to drizzle, add ½ teaspoon more of milk, and eventually half more again until it's of the desired consistency.
+Drizzle with a fork over the cookies and let them dry before eating.

 Monca says